SpotHero Spring Picks: Our top 7 Things to do in Houston this Spring

 Price: Free to watch!
 Individual registration starts at $55.
 Boat rentals available for a fee.
 Learn more and register here.

+Details: Join the largest canoe and kayak race in Texas, celebrating its 54th year!
 Don’t feel like racing?
 Spectators are welcome to line the bayou and cheer, then take part in the finish line festivities at Allen’s Landing!
-Learn more here.
+You can learn more about the regatta here.

 Visit Levy Park